HarmoWatch/ngx-redux-core/README.md

 ## What is ngx-redux?

-This package helps you to integrate Redux in your Angular 2+ application.
-By using *ngx-redux* you'll get the following
+This package helps you to integrate Redux into your Angular 2+ application.
+Using *ngx-redux* gives you the following benefits:
-benefits:

 - support for [lazy loaded NgModules](https://angular.io/guide/ngmodule#lazy-loading-modules-with-the-router)
 - [Ahead-of-Time Compilation (AOT)](https://angular.io/guide/aot-compiler) support
 - a [Angular Pipe](https://angular.io/guide/pipes) to select the values from the state
-- better typescript and refactoring support
+- a better typescript and refactoring support
 - a decorator and module driven approach
-- easy to test
+- a easy way to test

 ## Installation